Rack-supported addition helps Vieira’s Bakery optimize production

 “Rack-supported structures help to maximize storage because the building envelope exactly matches the storage space,” says Hull.
 “The design eliminates the need for building columns, which waste space and interfere with traffic.
 Instead, the rack uprights act like building columns, and freezer units can be positioned within the racking to further optimize storage.”

-Vieira decide on a rack supported pushback rack structure that added about 8,000 sq ft of rack supported storage and 1,200 double pallet positions.
+Vieira decided on a rack-supported pushback rack structure that added about 8,000 sq ft of rack supported storage and 1,200 double pallet positions.
 At Vieira’s discretion, the 4-level high structure matched the 40-foot height of his existing facility.

 Because of the efficient use of space, the rack supported structure was able to be built in a corner of Vieira’s existing land, right up against his property line.

 Pushback rack in a three-deep configuration was chosen to maximize storage density.
 Pushback pallet rack offers up to 90 percent more product storage than selective rack systems and up to 400 percent more selectivity than drive-in racks.
 Unlike static, single-pallet-deep selective racks, a dynamic pushback racking system allows pallets to be stored two to five deep while providing easy access to a variety of different SKUs.

 With pushback rack, pallets are stored behind each other in a series of nested carts and are loaded from the same side of the system, eliminating separate aisles for each function.
 Composed of a stable rack along with a series of inclined carts and rails, when one pallet is pulled, the one behind it rolls forward.